 American Woman reminded me a lot of Martin Scorsese’s early studio film Alice Doesn’t Live Here Anymore, which also saw a woman evolve her independence through the struggle of raising a child.
 American Woman’s mother, however, is also a 30-something grandmother assuming care of her teenage daughter’s child after unmistakable tragedy.
 It’s a slice of life compilation that spans eleven years of love, loss and family, delivering both support circles and heartbreaking setbacks to a female-led character study.
-The results are good, if not intentionally repetitive, but boosted predominantly by Sienna Miller’s emotionally charged leading performance.
+The results are good, if not intentionally repetitive, but boosted predominantly by Sienna Miller’s emotionally-charged leading performance.

 Miller plays Debra Callahan, a single blue-collar mother from rural Pennsylvania who shares a roof with her daughter Bridget (Sky Ferreira) and her son Jesse.
 The kid’s father Terry is still around, but doesn’t want to take responsibility for Jesse, much to Deb’s anger.
 Their house resides on a cul-de-sac blocked off by green railings, neighboring Deb’s sister Katherine (Christina Hendricks) and her children and husband Terry (Will Sasso, from the Three Stooges reboot of all things).
 Compared to their all-American household, Deb’s lifestyle is a bit more rambunctious: she excessively smokes, acts crudely and sleeps with a married man.
 Yet she still loves her daughter and understands the hardships of raising a child so young.
-Then, one night, Bridget doesn’t come home, the victim of bad luck to a kidnap/murder on the road.
+Then, one night, Bridget doesn’t come home, the victim of a kidnap/murder on the road.

 In most films, Deb’s personal grief would coincide with an ongoing search for Bridget’s body or kidnapper.
 American Woman doesn’t go that route.
 In fact, when the murderer is finally caught eleven years later, we don’t even glimpse his face in prison, keeping the source of this tragedy metaphorical.
-The real story is how Deb moves on from Bridget’s death financially, romantically and raising Jesse.
+The real story is how Deb moves on from Bridget’s death financially and romantically while raising Jesse.
 Life simply…. goes on, even after a mother’s worst nightmare come to life.
 Those “what comes next” observations are what guide Deb’s development, mostly to positive results.

 In addition to Alice, there’s also a Boyhood vibe to director Jake Scott’s (son of Ridley Scott, also the film’s producer) narrative, bouncing across three points in Deb’s life that see Jesse grow into a young child and preteen.
 You can tell when the film attempts a time jump, usually via extended long take shots.
 However, their visual placement can be rather misleading, cutting anywhere from a few weeks to years without much indication on how much time passed.
 In that time, Deb rises from grocery clerk to waitress to hospital worker.
 She goes back to school, quits smoking and gradually builds stronger relationships with her sister and mother Peggy (Amy Madigan), whose own single mom status was once a source of Deb’s youthful resentment.
 In a twisted sense, losing Bridgette forced Deb to embrace a maturity that never quite took priority during her early years.